Coping With Morning Sickness

 - A queasy feeling in the stomach (starts in the first trimester)

-- This feeling starts in the morning but can occur any time during the day or even at the night
+- This feeling starts in the morning but can occur throughout the day or even at the night

 - Strong reactions to specific smells and foods which induce vomiting